This page features links to nonprogram information resources about tribal energy topics and programs that support

 Wind Powering America Anemometer Loan Program: A Retrospective — Published by the National Renewable Energy Laboratory, this white paper details the history, mechanics, status, and impact of the Native American Anemometer Loan Program (ALP) conducted by DOE's Wind Powering America initiative.

 Federally Recognized Tribes — List of all federally recognized tribes that are eligible for support from the U.S. government.
-See "Indian Entities Recognized and Eligible To Receive Services From the United States Bureau of Indian Affairs" in this May 2013 Federal Register notice.
+See "Indian Entities Recognized and Eligible To Receive Services From the United States Bureau of Indian Affairs in this January 2014 Federal Register notice.
 This is simply a short (six-page) list of the names of federally recognized tribes.
 For more detailed information, including tribal contacts, see the Tribal Leaders Directory (below).

 Tribal Leaders Directory — Detailed, 153-page directory of all federally recognized tribes that are eligible for support from the U.S. government.
 Provided by the Bureau of Indian Affairs (BIA), U.S. Department of the Interior (DOI).